 For this review I've been streaming my favorite albums and playlist tracks on Tidal HiFi via an LDAC-capable Sony Xperia 1 IV phone supplied by Sony for this review installed with the latest version of the Headphones Connect app.

 With the luxury of several month's of continuous testing and comparisons to rival flagship models including the AirPods Pro 2 USB-C and Jabra Elite 10 under my belt, it’s safe to call the WF-1000XM5 one of the best wireless earbuds as well as one of the best noise-canceling earbuds money can buy.

 Performance is more refined all round when compared to the WF-1000XM4, and although battery life remains the same as their predecessor, new app features help to elevate the listening experience to make the XM5 one of the most well-rounded wireless earbud packages I've heard.

 As you'd expect, not everything hits the mark though, and the redesigned smaller earbuds may present some frustrating eartip fit issues for some users.
 Read on to find out how the Sony WF-1000XM5 perform in my full review below, and to discover if they are the best wireless earbuds I've heard so far this year.

 Sony WF-1000XM5 review: Cheat sheet

-- The new design offers all-day comfort and is approximately 25% smaller and 20% lighter than their predecessor.
+- The latest design offers all-day comfort and is approximately 25% smaller and 20% lighter than the XM4.